fossasia/publiccode.asia/site/content/openinitiative.en.md

 >
 > That is why we, the undersigned, call decision makers, businesses and representatives to:
 >
-> **"Take all necessary measures and work together to implement legislation requiring that publicly financed software developed for public sector must be made publicly available under a Free and Open Source Software licence."**
+> **"Take all necessary measures and work together to implement legislation requiring that publicly financed software developed for public sector must be made publicly available under a Free and Open Source Software license."**

 [fs]: https://en.wikipedia.org/wiki/Free_and_open-source_software